Creating a Cut Flower Garden: Summer Seed Collection

 • double and semi-double flowers with a stunning blend of green and purple

-This year’s cut flower seed selection will provide a beautiful and vibrant display that will last throughout the summer months.
-Each variety offers its unique benefits when it comes to creating stunning bouquets or arrangements.
+This year’s cut flower seed selection will provide a beautiful and vibrant display throughout the summer months.
+Each variety offers unique benefits for creating stunning bouquets or arrangements.

-Whether you’re looking for something low-maintenance with bright colors or need your blooms to stay fresh longer in vases or jars – this lineup has them all.
+Whether you’re looking for something low-maintenance with bright colors or need your blooms to stay fresher longer in vases or jars, this lineup has them all.
 With so much versatility and beauty packed into one collection of cut flower seeds, there’s no doubt that these 2023 selections are sure to make any gardener happy.

 Add an overline text